These chewy chocolate espresso crinkle cookies are perfect for the holiday season and pair wonderfully with a cup of hot cocoa with rum.

 First, preheat the oven to 356 °F// 180 °C top/bottom heat.
 Prepare 1-2 baking sheets with parchment paper.
 In two separate bowls or on two separate plates, put the caster sugar in one and powdered sugar in the other to roll the cookies.

 Then shape the dough into balls (13 large or 26 small (depending on the scoop size)) using a cookie scoop.
 Roll the balls in sugar.
-Each ball first in caster sugar and then in powdered sugar and place each cookie with enough space between the next one on the prepared baking sheets.
+Each ball, first in caster sugar, and then in powdered sugar.
+Place each cookie with enough space between the next one on the prepared baking sheets.

 Bake for 12 or 20 minutes on the middle rack (depending on their size), and then let cool completely.
 More about this in the next paragraph about baking time.